Understanding Carbon Credits

 Conclusions

-Theoretically, the EEC option is the same as the carbon offset option, but it lacks a broad technical community and standardized quality assurance processes that support carbon offsets.
-The voluntary carbon offset market already includes numerous types of energy efficiency project types that embed credible methods for quantifying tonnes of emission reductions and addressing additionality issues.
-EECs are a far inferior and higher risk option to carbon offset credits.
+Theoretically, the EEC option is the same as the carbon credit option, but this option lacks a broad technical community and standardized quality assurance processes like those that support carbon credit issuance.
+The voluntary carbon credit market already includes numerous types of energy efficiency project types that embed credible methods for quantifying tonnes of avoided emission and address additionality.
+EECs are a far inferior and higher risk option compared to carbon credits.